JuanJmf01/ecommerce/README.md

 ## 1. Installation of the Virtual Environment to server

 To isolate the dependencies of this project, it is recommended to use a virtual environment.
 Follow these steps:

+1. in the command console go to "/ecommerce"
-1. Install `virtualenv` if you don't have it already:
+2. Install `virtualenv` if you don't have it already:

     ```
     pip install virtualenv
     ```

-2. Create a new virtual environment:
+3. Create a new virtual environment:

     ```
     virtualenv your_environment_name
     ```

-3. Activate the virtual environment.
+4. Activate the virtual environment.
 On Windows systems, run:

     ```
     your_environment_name\Scripts\activate
-    ```

-   On Unix-based systems (Linux/macOS), run:

-    ```
-    source your_environment_name/bin/activate
     ```

 ## 2. Django Installation and Dependencies